vernisaz/simhttp/README.md

 [bee.7b](https://github.com/vernisaz/simhttp/blob/master/bee.7b) script.

 ## Configuring
 One JSON file is used for configuring the server.
-The file has to be in the same directory as the server executable.
+The file has to be in the current working directory.
-An example of [config](https://github.com/vernisaz/simhttp/blob/master/env.conf) file is self describing.
+An example of [env.conf](https://github.com/vernisaz/simhttp/blob/master/env.conf) file is self describing.
+The same executable of the server can be used for several confugurations.
+Obvously the listening port or/and the binding address have to be different in the configurations.

 ## Running
 Just launch **simhttp**.
 Press 'q' for stop.
 (See a note in the [issues](https://github.com/vernisaz/simhttp/blob/master/issues.md))

-If you run _simhttp_ in a *SSH* session and want to keep it running after the session gets closed, then use:
+If you run _simhttp_ in a *SSH* session and want to keep it running after the session gets closed, then use - `"no terminal": true'` property in the configuration and launch it with ending `&`.
+The server will be less verbosive in the case.
+If you still want to see an ocasional server output to the console, then run it using _nohup_ utility as:

 > nohup simhttp &